jacobbaehr/pd-mobile/README.md

 [yarn](https://yarnpkg.com/en/): `npm install yarn`
 - This manages 3rd-party open-source javascript libraries efficiently (sort-of like a more specific version of brew)

+[TypeScript](https://www.typescriptlang.org/): `npm install -g typescript`
+- This is the programming language that PoolDash is written in!
+It is Javascript with static types & even more dependencies 😅.

+[React Native](https://facebook.github.io/react-native/): `npm install -g react-native-cli`
+- This is the application framework that PoolDash is built on.
+It allows the app to run on both iOS and Android devices!

 ## Build the project

 1) `git clone git@github.com:Gazzini/PoolDash.git` (or download the .zip file)